Accounts receivable turnover: formula & how to calculate it

 Limitations of the AR turnover ratio

-Some financial teams get lost in measuring their AR turnover ratios and forget that this is just one metric amongst many.
-While the receivable turnover ratio is great, it has a few limitations you must consider.
+Some financial teams get lost in measuring their AR turnover ratios and forget that this is just one metric among many.
+While the receivable turnover ratio is great, you must consider a few limitations.

 Represents an average